HelenaEdlund/pmworkbench/devel/devel_notes.md

 ### Todo

+- [ ] Look at and potentially incorporate EDA sections from Nuria

+- [ ] re-think model evaluation script using parameter based .Rmd files.

+- [ ] include vpc examples?
+Other simulation examples?

 #### List_directories
 - [ ] I suggest shortening names.
 Is what is created with the templates an activity?
 Then I suggest adirs$scripts to be a